* Brent/WTI spread trades below $10 for 2nd day

 "The market has gone through a period of relatively robust North Sea production, thus weakening the Brent side of the spread, while market participants are less concerned with the overhang of crude oil in the U.S. Midwest as the ability to move oil out of the region continues to increase," Dominick Chirichella of Energy Management Institute said.

-Oil was also supported by a tightening of global spare inventories over the past two months, according to a report from the U.S. Energy Information Administration, as well as by ongoing tensions in the Middle East.
+Oil has also been supported by a tightening of global inventories over the past two months, according to a report from the U.S. Energy Information Administration, as well as by ongoing tensions in the Middle East.

 Members of the U.S. Congress are calling for action on Syria after a report showed the likely use of chemical weapons by the Syrian government.
-(Additional reporting by Florence Tan; in Singapore; Editing by William Hardy and Jane Baird)
+(Additional reporting by Florence Tan in Singapore; editing by Jane Baird and Keiron Henderson)